0 Items in Your Cart

 Vault Guides are THE source for insider insight on career information and employer reviews.
 Shop Vault Guides

 Industries & Professions /

 Preschool teachers plan and lead activities that build on children's abilities and curiosity and aid them in developing skills and characteristics that help them grow.
-Because children develop at varying skill levels as well as have different temperaments, preschool teachers need to develop a flexible schedule with time allowed for music, art, playtime, academics, rest, and other activities.
+Because children develop at varying skill levels and have different temperaments, preschool teachers need to develop a flexible schedule with time allowed for music, art, playtime, academics, rest, and other activities.

 Preschool teachers plan activities that encourage children to develop skills appropriate to their developmental needs.
 For example, they plan activities based on the understanding that a three-year-old child has different motor skills and reasoning abilities than a child of five years of age.
 They work with the youngest students on learning the days of the week and the recognition of colors, seasons, and animal names and characteristics; they help older students with number and letter recognition and even simple writing skills.
 Preschool teachers help children with such simple, yet important, tasks as tying shoelaces and washing hands before snack time.
 Attention to the individual needs of each child is vital; preschool teachers need to be aware of these needs and capabilities, and when possible, adapt activities to the specific needs of the individual child.
 Self-confidence and the development of communication skills are encouraged in preschools.
 For example, teachers may give children simple art projects, such as finger painting, and have children show and explain their finished projects to the rest of the class.
 Show and tell, or "sharing time'' as it is often called, gives students opportunities to speak and listen to others.